Curious about MRI?

 What type of scanner do you have?

-We have an Open Hitachi .3T Airis Elite at our Atlanta Braselton location and a Wide Bore Siemens 1.5T Spree at our Atlanta Brookhaven location
+We have an Open Hitachi .3T Airis Elite at our Atlanta Braselton location and a Wide Bore Siemens 1.5T Espree at our other locations.

 Why does it make so much noise?
 What are the different sounds?